jasoncalabrese/project-glu/README.md

 Project-Glu
 ===========

 The goal of Project-Glu is to use a small amount of glue to bring lots of existing things together to make managing my son's T1D easier and safer.
-The intial focus is on data from the Dexcom G4, but later I'd like to include carbs, insulin and activity data.
+The intial focus is on data from the Dexcom G4, but later I'd like to include carbs, insulin, and activity data.

 current status
 --------------

-I have a [forked](https://github.com/jasoncalabrese/original-android-cgm) version of [@jcostik](https://twitter.com/jcostik)'s [original-android-app](https://github.com/hackingtype1/original-android-cgm) running on a Moto G and have it posting simple json to [this](https://github.com/jasoncalabrese/project-glu) node.js/express.js/angular.js/mongo app, I'm planing to replace this app with a localy running instance of the [tidepool platform](http://tidepool.org/platform/).
+I have a [forked](https://github.com/jasoncalabrese/original-android-cgm) version of [@jcostik](https://twitter.com/jcostik)'s [original-android-app](https://github.com/hackingtype1/original-android-cgm) running on a Moto G and have it posting simple json to [this](https://github.com/jasoncalabrese/project-glu) web app, I'm planing to replace this with a locally running instance of the [tidepool platform](http://tidepool.org/platform/).

 I have the android app posting to the web app running locally and at AWS so that I can test changes in more controlled way.